6-year-old girl found unconscious with rope around her neck

 Her injuries are believed to be accidental.

-Neighbors say she was responsive to emergency responders while on assisted breathing as she was transported to Levine Children's Hospital in Charlotte.
+Neighbors say she was responsive to emergency responders while on assisted breathing as she was transported to Levine Children's Hospital in Charlotte with serious injuries.

 It has been confirmed that there were other people in the house at the time the girl was found Wednesday.
 It is unclear how many people were in the apartment and whether any of them were also children.